Alfons Heck: Life

 At one point, he gave orders to have an elderly Luxembourg priest shot if he dared return to the school that Heck had commandeered for his workers.
 The priest did not return.
 In another incident, he drew his pistol to shoot a Hitler Youth deserter but was prevented from doing so by a Wehrmacht sergeant.
 Heck admitted at the time, as well as afterwards, that he had become intoxicated by the power he wielded.

 As the approaching Americans consolidated their gains, the 16-year-old Bannführer was ordered back to his Luftwaffe training base.
 Once there, with the suspension of training, flight candidates were being ordered to the front lines to face the American infantry.
 However, a Luftwaffe officer, likely for the purpose of preserving Heck's life, ordered Heck to organise the retrieval of needed radar equipment near Wittlich and then to take a four-day leave in his home town.
 This enabled Heck to don civilian clothes before surrendering to the advancing Americans.
-Unaware of his Hitler Youth rank, the American soldiers used Heck as a translator until French military authorities began occupying the area.
+Unaware of his Hitler Youth rank, the American soldiers used Heck as an interpreter until French military authorities began occupying the area.
 The French arrested Heck, who served six months of hard labor before finally being released.

 Heck was awarded an Iron Cross for his war efforts as a Hitler Youth member.

 Heck was unable to believe that the atrocities perpetrated by the Nazi regime had actually taken place.
 Despite the difficulty of traveling within occupied Germany, he made his way to Nuremberg to witness what he could of the trials of former Nazi officers and officials.

-He later emigrated to Canada, working in several British Columbia sawmills.
+Heck later emigrated to Canada, working in several British Columbia sawmills.
 He then moved to the US, where, living in San Diego, he became a Greyhound long-distance bus driver.

 During the 1950s and 1960s, Alfons Heck remained silent about his wartime activities and his involvement in the Hitler Youth, but he read hundreds of books about the Third Reich, tracing the lives of surviving Nazi leaders and maintaining an interest in West German politics.
 He came to feel that his generation of young Germans had been callously betrayed by Nazi strategists.
 Of the nine and a half million German war dead, two million were teenagers, both civilians and Hitler Youth.
 In 1971, at the age of 43, he became disabled by heart disease.
 Without a productive future and increasingly frustrated by his contemporaries' failure to speak out, Heck began attending writing classes so that he might record what it was like to have been a pawn of Nazi militarism.

 Heck died of heart failure at the age of 76 on April 12, 2005.